-PART 1: BREWERY APPLICATION PERIOD: JUNE 9 - JUNE 16
+PART 1: BREWERY APPLICATION PERIOD: JUNE 21 - JUNE 30

-- Breweries interested in entering beers in the 2015 GABF competition and/or festival complete an online application form. - A non-refundable application fee of \$160 (for BA Members/\$385 for non-members) is required at the time of application) - The application fee covers the cost of the first beer entry submitted in the competition.
+- Breweries interested in entering beers in the 2016 GABF competition and/or festival must complete an online application form. - A non-refundable application fee of \$160 (for BA members/\$385 for non-members) is required at the time of application. - The application fee covers the cost of the first beer entry submitted in the competition.
 Only credit card payments are accepted.
-Checks are not accepted. - After the brewery application deadline of June 16, an invitation will be sent to registered breweries to enter their beers for the competition.
+Checks are not accepted. - After the brewery application deadline of June 30, an invitation will be sent to registered breweries to enter their beers for the competition beginning July 6.